 Guardians of the Galaxy Vol. 2 continues Marvel’s string of successful films.
-It’s also a sequel that lives up to and in some aspects, exceeds the original.
+It’s also a sequel that lives up to and, in some aspects, exceeds the original.
 This is something that Marvel Studios excels at that most other studios have failed to figure out.
-I think the success of Marvel’s sequels can be attributed to planning and forethought that Kevin Feige, President of Marvel Studios, has put into the Marvel Cinematic Universe.
+I think the success of Marvel’s sequels can be attributed to the planning and forethought of Kevin Feige, President of Marvel Studios.
 Every film has a place and advances the overall narrative of the universe.

 I never thought I’d see a Disney film with so many jokes about a certain part of the male anatomy.
 I don’t have kids, but I would think twice before bringing someone younger than 13.
-I don’t know if this was done because of the success of Deadpool, a film full of graphic language and gory violence, but this does at least seem to be the start of trend in the superhero genre.
+Maybe this was done because of the success of Deadpool, a film full of graphic language and gory violence, but it does at least seem to be the start of a trend in the superhero genre.
 We’ll have to see if it continues with Spiderman: Homecoming and Thor: Ragnarok.
 I’d just like to make it clear that Guardian of the Galaxy was nowhere near as vulgar as Deadpool, and I don’t see Disney/Marvel Studios producing an R rated film.

 Overall, this was a great film.
-I saw it in a 3D theater and the visuals and special effects looked excellent as was the sound.
+I saw it in a 3D theater, and the visuals and special effects looked excellent, as was the sound.
 If you have not seen it, you should try to make time next weekend to go.
 I saw it once to write this review and will probably be back before it’s run in theaters ends.
 I’ll also be buying the Blu-ray if it has some quality extras and bonus features.